Air Museum in McMinnville Oregon Features Legendary One-Flight Plane

 After the death of Howard Hughes, ownership of the behemoth wooden aircraft was widely debated, with the idea of sectioning the plane off for different aviation museums.
 Luckily the plane saw an easier and kinder fate, resting inside a dome structure in Long Beach beside the Queen Mary.

 The plane became a popular tourist destination by day, and an event space by night.
-In 1988, the Walt Disney Company purchased the land on Long Beach as well as the attractions and decided they no longer wanted to maintain the large aircraft and the dome.
+In 1988, the Walt Disney Company purchased the land on Long Beach as well as the attractions and decided they no longer wanted to maintain the large aircraft and dome.
 After searching, the Air Museum in McMinnville Oregon was chosen to be a permanent home of the Spruce Goose.

 In addition to the massive structure of the Spruce Goose, the Air Museum in McMinnville Oregon features planes from the beginning of aviation to modern day aircraft.

-McMinnville Air Museum collection demonstrates an assortment of planes from all walks of life.
+The McMinnville Air Museum collection demonstrates an assortment of planes from all walks of life.
 In the museum entrance, you will see examples of aviation in its infancy.
 Moving forward, the displays show you how planes became popularized among farmers for short transport and then became mass produced for business and military use.

 Military plane on the hangar floor of the air museum in McMinnville Oregon